DAGWorks-Inc/hamilton/examples/dbt/README.md

    - run inference over the entire data set

     It outputs the inference set.
 Note it only runs a subset of the DAG -- we could easily add more tasks that output metrics, etc...
 We just wanted to keep it simple.
-    Also note a few oddities in the python model (well-documented) -- including imports.
-DBT in python is still in beta, and we'll be opening issues/conributing to get it more advanced!
+    DBT in python is still in beta, and we'll be opening issues/contributing to get it more advanced!
+We're especially excited about FAL as it helps solve some of the uglier python problems we hit along the way.

 # Future Directions